Jan-Eric-B/FuriousTare/README.md

 ### Bugs fixed

+Dialogue fixes are marked with the "Articy ID", representing the unique node in the dialogue graph.

 - The wrong voice over clip would play when the dialogue entry has "alternative" (conditional) lines, if the dialogue sets a variable which changes the "alternative" line to use.
 Examples:
-  - Attempting the Saviour Faire jump to get your RCM coat, the white check always plays the voice-over as if you've already attempted a jump.
+  - `0x0100004C00004BC7`: Attempting the Saviour Faire jump to get your RCM coat, the white check always plays the voice-over as if you've already attempted a jump.
-  - "Talking" to the hanging corpse, comparing it to a harlequin, and ending the "chat", the text mentions "amuse yourself with my harlequin features", but the voice-over mentions "*memento mori*".
+  - `0x010000580001C11B`: "Talking" to the hanging corpse, comparing it to a harlequin, and ending the "chat", the text reads "Humour yourself with my harlequin features," but the voice-over is "Amuse yourself with my frank manners and my *memento mori* features."
+- `0x0100005800001E34`: The wrong voice-over clip plays when Cindy the Skull looks at Joyce.
+  - This is a data problem - the voice-over clips for this dialogue entry were, perhaps, not recorded or imported into the game - and the correct clips do not exist in the game files.
+For now, we just skip playing the voice-over.